Dzedou RSS

 Now, don't get me wrong, I'm not pointing fingers and saying that everyone who uses a hefty amount of abstractions is stupid or evil and actively seeking apocalypse and we the good guys need to stop them.
 Some are evil; as a game developer that sometimes makes the deeply regrettable decision of participating in online discourse, I've been called "delusional" on multiple occasions for insinuating that I don't use a game engine.
 Those people have a desire to utilize every shortcut necessary to finish a project as fast as possible, minimize quality, maximize profit, and worst of all, learn nothing along the way and also bring you down with them.
 Thankfully there are not that many people of this kind, so let us ignore that as we cannot change it.
 Most people belong to a second, much more pleasant group, that we can very much do something about.
 They just want to program in peace, use whatever is the stack of choice at the company they work at, get paid, not worry about the consequences of their code, or whether it even has any.

-So what, specifically, do we do?
+So what do we do?
 Well, by no means do I suggest that "we all program in assembly" as the so-called "software engineers" like to remark amidst dependency injecting their javas, or something.
 Some amount of abstractions is absolutely necessary for human progress.
 Overcorrecting would be just as bad in this regard.
 Everyone uses abstractions, and there's not much we can, or should do about that.
 Luckily, all we need, as long as we are only aiming at the latter of the aforementioned groups, is a moderate dose of mindfulness.
 We can think about how many abstractions we use, and how responsibly we use them.
 We should be grateful for the work of the giants whose shoulders we stand on and spend time to understand the code we are using.
 We should reinvent the Wheel.

-I will say though, that this kind of work is much more realistic and enjoyable if we are writing code for something that we care about.
-That's why it's imperative that provided our employment opportunities, we should do our absolute best to select one that we care for a lot, and have enough agency in it to make any kind of difference.
+I will say though, that this kind of approach is much more realistic and enjoyable if we are writing code for something that we care about.
+That's why it's imperative that provided our employment opportunities, we do our absolute best to select one that we care for a lot, and have enough agency in it to make any kind of difference.
 Self-employment is even better, given that our financial situation allows us to weigh the fate of human civilization higher than the time-to-market of our new product.
 Lastly, keep in mind that writing a game from scratch in Vulkan right away is not necessary.
 If the next-best-possible-thing is using Raylib instead of Unity or Unreal, then do that.
 It's also important to realize that unless you're pressed for money, there is no shame in a long development cycle.
 Quite the opposite.
 Late is once, crap is forever.

 (edited : rewrote to be less abrasive)